squadavr/squadavr/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
-I am a student at Kherson Polytechnic Professional College, which is part of the State University "Odesa Polytechnic".\n
+I am a student at Kherson Polytechnic Professional College, which is part of the State University "Odesa Polytechnic".
-I’m currently learning Java and want to become a Java back-end developer.\n How to reach me: tukalovjeka@gmail.com
+I’m currently learning Java and want to become a Java back-end developer.
+How to reach me: tukalovjeka@gmail.com